 - 1. Go to the space and choose Space tools>Integrations from the bottom of the sidebar. - 2.
 Choose Mail Accounts > Add mail account. - 3.
 Enter configuration details for the account: - Account Name: Enter a name for this account by which it will be known in Confluence. - Description: Provide a description for this account (optional). - Protocol: Choose from POP, IMAP, POPS or IMAPS. - Hostname: Enter the host name of the mail server on which the account resides. - Port: Don't edit this field.
-The mail server's port number will be displayed by default. - Username: Enter a username that has permission to retrieve mail from this account. - Password: Enter the account's password. - 4.
+The mail server's port number will be displayed by default. - Authentication: By default, this is set to basic authentication.
+To select a different authentication method like OAuth 2.0, you'll need to first configure an outgoing linkwith your service provider. - Username: Enter a username that has permission to retrieve mail from this account. - Password: Enter the account's password. - 4.
 ChooseTest Connection to verify the details - 5.
 Choose Create to add the account to Confluence